broadinstitute/resource-validator/README.md

 # Introduction

-This repo contains cron jobs running along side with [Leonardo](https://github.com/databiosphere/leonardo)
+This repo contains cron jobs running along side with [Leonardo](https://github.com/databiosphere/leonardo).

 # Cron Jobs
-[This doc](https://broadworkbench.atlassian.net/wiki/spaces/IA/pages/807436289/2020-09-17+Leonardo+Async+Processes) explains what processes belong in this repo vs what belongs in [Leonardo](https://github.com/databiosphere/leonardo)
+[This doc](https://broadworkbench.atlassian.net/wiki/spaces/IA/pages/807436289/2020-09-17+Leonardo+Async+Processes) explains what processes belong in this repo vs what belongs in [Leonardo](https://github.com/databiosphere/leonardo).

 ## resource-validator
 [Design Doc](https://broadworkbench.atlassian.net/wiki/spaces/IA/pages/737542150/2020-08-25+Proposal+for+Resource+Validator+Cron+Job)

-This job updates Google resources to match Leonardo database status.
+This job detects and fixes anomalies by updating Google resources to match their status in Leonardo database.

 ## zombie-monitor

-This job updates Leonardo database to match Google resource status.
+This job detects and fixes anomalies by updating Leonardo database status of resources to match their status in Google.

+## janitor
+This job removes prod resources when they are deemed unused in order to save users $$$.

+## nuker
+This job ...

 # Running Locally